dalequark/daleonai/_posts/2020-06-30-build-your-own-ai-moderator-bot-for-discord-with-the-perspective-api.md

     	}
     }

-The score represents roughly how confident the machine learning model is that a comment is really fliration or toxic or threatening, etc. The job is then on you, the developer, to choose a “cutoff” for deciding when a comment should really get a label.
+The score represents roughly how confident the machine learning model is that a comment is really flirtation or toxic or threatening, etc. The job is then on you, the developer, to choose a “cutoff” for deciding when a comment should really get a label.
 That’s what all those numbers mean in the `attributeThreshold` object I posted above.
 I’ll only consider a comment insulting or toxic or threatening if the summaryScore is above 0.75.

 Pro tip: In your own application, you’ll want to choose a cutoff that aligns with how your human moderation team (if you have one) is already moderating content.
 For example, on Tinder, sending flirtatious messages is totally ok, and we might have a higher cutoff for filtering sexually explicit messages than, say, a site like LinkedIn.